 It is said that the only two certainties in life are death and taxes.
 If you are a HIPAA covered entity, you can add reporting breaches of unsecured protected health information (PHI) to the Department of Health and Human Services (HHS), Office for Civil Rights (OCR).
 For breaches involving less than 500 individuals, the Breach Notification Rule requires a covered entity to submit information to HHS at least annually through OCR’s breach reporting portal on the HHS website.
+For the 2016 calendar year the deadline for reporting breaches affecting fewer than 500 individuals is March 1, 2017.

 On February 1, 2017, OCR announced that it levied a $3.2 million civil money penalty against Children’s Medical Center of Dallas (Children’s).
 The enforcement action ends a nearly six-year long investigation into Children’s health information privacy and security practices.